 - How long have they been practicing in this area of law?
 How familiar are they with it?
 You want an attorney with a decent amount of experience under their belt.

 - Does the lawyer have a solid network of reputable professionals who can act as local trustees and trust protectors for your trust?
 The more experienced the attorney in this area of law, the stronger their network of financial professionals is likely to be.

 - Does the attorney actually focus their practice on asset protection or do they offer it as an add-on service along with their “main” practice areas?
 You’d be better off finding an attorney who’s dedicated themselves to asset protection because of the unique requirements and challenges of this area of international law.

 At Blake Harris Law, we dedicate ourselves to protecting our clients’ assets, whether they choose to do so overseas or domestically.
 Whether you’re a U.S. citizen living on U.S. soil or a citizen of another country living across the world, our team can help.
-Contact us now or call us at 786-559-1209 to get started on your offshore asset protection plan.
+Contact us now to get started on your offshore asset protection plan.